This program is specifically for Winona State University faculty members who are proposing a faculty-led course for an upcoming term.

 All faculty-led off-campus course proposals are reviewed by the Travel Study Advisory Committee (TSAC).
 Once the TSAC has made a decision about the proposal, the committee’s recommendation is forwarded to the Faculty Senate.
 The Faculty Senate’s recommendation is then forwarded to Meet & Confer.
-Once that body has made its decision, the proposal must have the signatures of the Assistant Vice President of the Center for Global Education and, in the case of international travel, the President, in order for the program to proceed.
+Once that body has made its decision, the proposal must have the signatures of the Associate Provost and, in the case of international travel, the President, in order for the program to proceed.

 If you're interested in seeing proposals that have been approved in the past, please email email@example.com to request samples.
 We encourage you to talk to other faculty members who have led successful off-campus courses, and ask them what they would advise.